evginny/Card-Game/README.md

 ![screenshot](Screenshot.png)

 ## Description
 This program was a final project for COP3252 (Advanced Java Programming).
 It represents a classic Russian card game called Durak.
-The project was made by [Ginny Allen](https://github.com/evginny) & [Nicholas Pena](https://github.com/Nick-Pena). <br />
+The project was made by Evgeniya Kalashnikova & Nicholas Pena. <br />
 [You can find the game rules here.](https://gathertogethergames.com/durak)

 ## UI Explanations